DasAdhikary122/Industrial-Mobile-Robot/README.md

 - Sensor & Motor Fusion:Lidar, encoders, and motor drivers integrated for smooth operation.

 ---
+## ROS: This project is fully supported ROS2 JAZZY and gazebo harmonic
 ## URDF

 :- there is 2 urdf pkg one is one is just a urdf pkg, in 1st file the mobile robot is spawn in gazebo and rviz and second one is created as teleop based urdf with full workspace .
   1) urdf pkg:- iiest_amr_description
   2) teleop based urdf with full workspace created:- iiest_amr_ws